cybertraining-dsc/reu2022/project/mnist_parameters.md

 ## Setting the `cpu` and `gpu` parameters

-When you run these `mnist` jobs, you'll be using either your CPU or GPU to run them.
-However, you'll have to input these parameters, you'll need to know what model you CPU or GPU is.
+When you run these `mnist` jobs, you will be using either your CPU or GPU to run them.
+However, you will have to input these parameters; you must know what model your CPU or GPU is.
 This can be done with the following command:

 ```bash
 $ python getinfo.py